oayul/CVMI-hugo/content/CallForPaper.md

-This workshop intends to draw more visibility and interest to this challenging yet fruitful field, and establish a platform to foster inHdepth idea exchange and collaboration.
+This workshop intends to draw more visibility and interest to this challenging yet fruitful field, and establish a platform to foster in-depth idea exchange and collaboration.
 Authors are invited to submit original and innovative papers.
 We aim for broad scope, topics of interest include but are not limited to: